Plant Growth and Development: Topics, Overview, Phases, Factors, Books, Tips, Questions

 Vegetative to the Reproductive Phase

-The process is accompanied by alteration of gene expression and hormonal regulation and concludes with flowers, fruits, and seeds.
+The process is accompanied by alteration of gene expression and hormonal regulation and forms the flowers, fruits, and seeds.
 The transition is often environmental, induced by stimuli such as light, temperature, and photoperiod, among others.

 Flowering and Fruiting